digitalinteraction/catalyst-trello-scraper/README.md

 This guide assumes you are on macOS, but equivalent commands are available.
 You will also need a Trello account which is used to pull the data from.

-You'll only need to follow this setup once for you dev machine.
+You'll only need to follow this setup once for your dev machine.

 ```bash
 # Install dependancies